cmdruid/tapscript/README.md

 interface TxData {
-  version  : number           // The transaction verion. input    : InputData[]      // Ann array of transaction inputs. output   : OutputData[]     // An array of transaction outputs. locktime : LockData         // The locktime of the transaction.
+  version  : number           // The transaction verion. vin      : InputData[]      // Ann array of transaction inputs. vout     : OutputData[]     // An array of transaction outputs. locktime : LockData         // The locktime of the transaction.
 }